paritosh0707/AgentDock/docs/PACKAGE_UPDATES_2024_11_12.md

 #### Fields Updated

-All the following fields now use constants from `agentdock-common`:
+All the following fields now use constants from `dockrion-common`:

 | Field | Model | Constant Used |
 |-------|-------|---------------|